csinva/csinva.github.io/_notes/ml/deep_learning.md

 - **coordconv** - break translation equivariance by passing in i, j coords as extra filters
 - **deconvolution** = transposed convolution = fractionally-strided convolution - like upsampling
-- **attention** = vector of importance weights
-  - to predict or infer one element, such as a pixel in an image or a word in a sentence, we estimate using the attention vector how strongly it is correlated with (or “*attends to*” other elements and take the sum of their values weighted by the attention vector as the approximation of the target

 # top-down feedback